ninap41/Angular-Chrome-Extension-Datamuse/README.md

 ## Making Changes, Then Getting It Into Chrome

 Run `ng build` to build the project, if the `dist` folder isn't present.
 Create `manifest.json` in `dist/chrome-angular`.
 Copy code from `/angular-chrome-extension/chrome-angular/src/manifest.json` to that file.
-Save, then to upload app to chrome.
+Save, then upload  `chrome-angular` folder with `load unpacked`  under extensions with developer mode on.

 ![](words2.png)